juraj-hrivnak/UN-TNG/Progression.md

 ### Woodworking:
 The woodworking process will be an in-game process, where the player will obtain different kinds of wood for different purposes.
 You have two options: `right-click` or `left-click`. `Left-click` will debark and `right-click` chop.
 Meaning, if you do chop first, you will get lower quality wood.
-And, if you debark and then chop, you will get the mid quality wood.
+And, if you debark and then chop, you will get the mid-quality wood.

 ```
-Low quality wood = firewood
+Low-quality wood = firewood
-Mid quality wood = lumber
+Mid-quality wood = lumber
-Hight quality wood = plank
+Hight-quality wood = plank

 4x plank = wooden planks block
 ```